Pol-Crisis Communication

 2. Communications and Marketing will implement the strategy immediately upon approval by the President or his/her designee.

-2. After implementing "first-wave" communication strategy, the Senior AVP will assist in forming a crisis team to develop ongoing strategy.
+2. After implementing "first-wave" communication strategy, the VP will assist in forming a crisis team to develop ongoing strategy.

 3. Establishing a clear line of communication

-1. Communications and Marketing will be authorized to gather and verify information in a crisis, and will be the only department authorized to release information.
+1. Communications and Marketing will be authorized to gather and verify information in a crisis, and will be the only department authorized to release information to internal audiences, news media, and the general public.

-2. All news media contacts will be directed to Communications and Marketing.
+4. All inquiries regarding the crisis – including inquiries received by the news media – will be directed to Communication and Marketing.

 4. Releasing information internally